truemedian/luvit-api-design/style.md

 naming conventions just like any other word.

 File names fall into two categories: classes and namespaces.
-If the file returns a class-like table, it should be named like any other struct with fields using `TitleCase`.
+If the file returns a class-like table, it should be named like any other class-like using `TitleCase`.
 Otherwise, it should use `snake_case`.
 Directory names should be `snake_case`.

 These are general rules of thumb; if it makes sense to do something different, do what makes sense.
 For example, if